-High Energy Physics Summer School 2019 Pre-School Notes and Problems Quantum Field Theory Christopher McCabe, King's College London Introduction to QED and QCD Elena Accomando, University of Southampton Editor, Jo Cole, Brunel University London Solutions for the problems will be made available via the School website 1 Basics The aim of these notes is to review some concepts which will be assumed for the school, and also provide some example problems with which you can test your understanding.
-Throughout, we will work in natural units so $\hbar = c = 1$ .
+STFC HEP Summer School September 2023 High Energy Physics Summer School 2023 Pre-School Notes and Problems Quantum Field Theory Christoph Englert, University of Glasgow Introduction to QED and QCD Andrea Banfi, University of Sussex Editor, Paul Dauncey, Imperial College London Solutions for the problems presented here will be handed out at the school 1 Basics The aim of these notes is to review some concepts which will be assumed for the school, and also provide some example problems with which you can test your understanding.
+Throughout, we will work in natural units so $\hbar = c = 1$.
 2 Quantum Field Theory We will build on ideas already encountered by the reader, where the assumed structure of this knowledge can be summarised as in figure 1.
 On the left-hand side, we have classical mechanics, in which there are two types of entity - particles and fields.
 The former obey Newton's laws, but can also be described by the Lagrangian or Hamiltonian formalisms.
 The power of the latter approach is that one can also describe fields using such a framework, as we will see.
 In the upper right-hand corner, we have the quantum mechanics of particles.
 As the reader is no doubt aware, there is a well-defined prescription for taking any classical particle theory and progressing to the appropriate quantum theory (i.e. moving from left to right in the upper row of the figure).
 It is also possible to describe quantum particles which interact with a classical field (e.g. a quantum charged particle in an electromagnetic field).
 However, it is perhaps not yet clear how to fill in the box in the lower-right-hand corner.
 That is, how to make a quantum theory of fields.
 We'll see how this works in September - for now let us go over the other boxes in figure 1, beginning with the classical column on the left-hand side.